avrdudes/avrdude/README.md

 ## Documentation

-Documentation for current and previous releases is [on Github Pages](https://avrdudes.github.io/avrdude/). [avrdude.pdf](https://github.com/avrdudes/avrdude/avrdude.pdf) documents the current git main version.
+Documentation for current and previous releases is [on Github Pages](https://avrdudes.github.io/avrdude/).
+Git main is documented only with the most recent [avrdude.pdf](https://github.com/avrdudes/avrdude/blob/main/avrdude.pdf).

 ## Getting AVRDUDE for Windows